 Privilege Escalation – Blumira detects whenever administrator-level accounts are added or permissions are changed to alert you to attackers changing privileges in order to move laterally throughout your environment with malicious intent.
 Blumira can also monitor and alert on account creation.

 Data Exfiltration – Attackers are stealing data before infection to use as leverage for demanding a ransom – to prevent data exposure, Blumira detects data exfiltration and any anomalous internal web traffic indicating an attempt to exfiltrate data out of your environment.

 Malicious Applications and Files – Blumira detects and notifies your team when an application drops a new file or script on a machine, so you can respond quickly to block or contain malicious executables related to ransomware.

 Watch a demo to find out how or contact us to learn more.
-You can also get started quickly with a free 14-day trial of Blumira’s platform with guided deployment in a matter of hours, not days or weeks.
+You can also sign up for a free account of Blumira’s platform to detect and respond to threats in Microsoft 365.